efduarte/pincello/fs-basic-communication-tutorial.md

 Edit the `js/script.js` file with the following content:

-!> **Credentials:** remember to edit line 1 of the `js/script.js` file with the shiftr.io web page token you created in [How to Configure the MQTT Broker](fs-how-to-configure-the-mqtt-broker.md).
+!> **🔒 Credentials:** remember to edit line 1 of the `js/script.js` file with the shiftr.io web page token you created in [How to Configure the MQTT Broker](fs-how-to-configure-the-mqtt-broker.md).

 ```javascript
 var url = 'mqtt://KEY:SECRET@broker.shiftr.io';          //token KEY and SECRET from shiftr.io